-- (a) The annual premium is earned and payable at the time coverage begins. - (b) The annual premium amount is calculated by: - Multiplying your approved AGR by the coverage (1) level and payment rate you elected.
-If you have any other policy issued under the authority of the Act, this amount will be adjusted by subtracting the dollar amount of liability under all other policies you have that are issued under the authority of the Act and that could compensate you for damage to or loss of agricultural commodities insured under this policy, not to exceed the amount determined by multiplying your AGR liability by 0.5 (For policies where the liability can change during the coverage period, the liability used for the purpose of this paragraph will be that used to determine the amount of premium.); - (2) Multiplying the result of section 6(b)(1) by the premium rate for the coverage and payment level you elected; and - (3) Multiplying the result of section 6(b)(2) by any premium adjustment percentages that may apply. - (c) Your administrative fee for this policy will be \$30. - (d) You will be billed for any premium due and the applicable administrative fee not earlier than December 1.
-The total due, plus any accrued interest, will be considered delinquent if it is not payed on or before the termination date.
+- (a) The annual premium is earned and payable at the time coverage begins. - (b) The annual premium amount is calculated by:

+- (1) Multiplying your approved AGR by the coverage level and payment rate you elected.
+If you have any other policy issued under the authority of the Act, this amount will be adjusted by subtracting the dollar amount of liability under all other policies you have that are issued under the authority of the Act and that could compensate you for damage to or loss of agricultural commodities insured under this policy, not to exceed the amount determined by multiplying your AGR liability by 0.5 (For policies where the liability can change during the coverage period, the liability used for the purpose of this paragraph will be that used to determine the amount of premium.); - (2) Multiplying the result of section 6(b)(1) by the premium rate for the coverage and payment level you elected; and - (3) Multiplying the result of section 6(b)(2) by any premium adjustment percentages that may apply. - (c) Your administrative fee for this policy will be \$30.
+The administrative fee will be waived if you request it and: - (1) You qualify as a limited resource farmer; or, - (2) You were insured prior to the 2005 insurance year or for the 2005 insurance year and your administrative fee was waived for one or more of those insurance years because you qualified as a limited resource farmer under a policy definition previously in effect, and you remain qualified as a limited resource farmer under the definition that was in effect at the time the administrative fee was waived. - (d) You will be billed for any premium due and the applicable administrative fee not earlier than December 1.
+The total due, plus any accrued interest, will be considered delinquent if it is not paid on or before the termination date.
 Premium must be paid by the termination date regardless of whether a claim is pending.